nicholaskew/public/README.md

 ## How to use this repo

-To help you navigate, organised below:
+To help you navigate, please follow below:

 ### Collaborate with me: